-B. Commissioner Butler:
+A. Commissioner Butler:

-♣ Traffic: staff to bring report with recommendations on short term solutions to alleviate residents' frustrations with traffic issues and lack of information on City's efforts to mitigate the issues.
+Traffic: staff to bring report with recommendations on short term solutions to alleviate residents' frustrations with traffic issues and lack of information on City's efforts to mitigate the issues.
 Assigned to Director Klopp.

 UPDATE: Staff is working on an FY18/19 Budget Proposal for Mobility Projects which, if adopted by the City Commission, will facilitate the development and implementation of short-term mobility projects.
 See attachment 1 for the proposed list of projects.
 This subject was discussed during the April 16, 2018, City Commission Budget Workshop for FY18/19, and there was consensus from the City Commission for staff to continue to work on the budget proposal and include in the City Manager Recommended Budget for further discussion by the City Commission during the August 2018 Budget Workshops.
-This is now on Pending Status until September 2018.
+This is now on Pending Status until the September 5, 2018 After Action Report.